 Modules delivered over 3 residential sessions

 Apply the skills you have acquired to a concrete industry-relevant problem.
-Participants who successfully complete this paper, and all year 1 courses, will be awarded an Executive Masters in Management Research from ESCP Business School.
+Participants who successfully complete this paper and all courses from year 1 will be awarded an Executive Masters in Management Research from ESCP Business School.

 Stimulates your Intellectual Expertise

-Whether your goal is to enhance your knowledge and expertise in a given operational area, make the switch from industry to the academic world , or indeed to continue your lifelong appetite of learning, the ESCP Global Executive Ph.D. is for you.
-The programme will enable you to apply the most advanced academic research findings along with “hands-on” experience of experts to complex management practice.
-All this in the context of, a disruptive, ever-changing world.
+Whether your goal is to enhance your knowledge and expertise in a given operational area, enhance your industry practice with academic experience, or continue your lifelong appetite for learning, the ESCP Global Executive Ph.D. is for you.
+The programme will enable you to combine the most advanced academic research findings with the "hands-on" experience of experts and apply your conclusions to complex management paradigms.

 Global Executive Ph.D.

 Academic research & a hands-on approach